 Central Market is the biggest and most popular indoor market in Budapest, offering culinary delights as well as typical tourist bric-a-brac.
 Downstairs, there are foods of every variety; cheese, meats, oils, wines, and of course plenty of the traditional Hungarian paprika.
 Grab a snack or even something for the family, if they (like most) are curious about what Hungarian food entails.

 Upstairs, you can find your more typical souvenirs.
-I picked up some postcards and a lovely pair of handmade vintage-looking earrings – my friends were also tempted by the jewellery.
+I picked up some postcards and a lovely pair of handmade vintage-looking earrings.
+My friends were also tempted by the jewelery.
 Shot glasses, mugs, t-shirts – anything and everything with ‘Budapest’ printed on it, exists in order to remind you of your trip.

 While the pools are labelled ‘men’ and ‘women’, don’t be put off – we were told by a member of staff that this is the labelling from many years ago, when males and females were not allowed to bathe together.
 Nowadays, you are free to pick whichever pool or steam bath you’d like!

-For dinner, I’d advise venturing towards the Jewish Quarter (where we stayed), or near Saint Stephen’s Basilica – there were plenty of restaurants, offering a range of cuisines, if you (like me) are not yet sold on Hungarian food.
+For dinner, I’d advise venturing towards the Jewish Quarter (where we stayed).
+Or, going out near Saint Stephen’s Basilica – there were plenty of restaurants, offering a range of cuisines, if you (like me) are not yet sold on Hungarian food.
 For evening entertainment, there’s only one place to go in Budapest – Szimpla Kert.
-It’s been voted one the best bars in Europe, part of the many ‘ruin pubs’ that the city offers.
+It’s been voted one the best bars in Europe.
+It’s also part of the many ‘ruin pubs’ that the city offers.